What is Ming Mu Di Huang (for Dogs)?

 - Keratoconjunctivitis sicca (KCS)

-Dosage Guidelines: Since Ming Mu Di Huang Wan strengthens and moistens the body systems associated with healthy vision using natural herbs (i.e. it is not a pharmaceutical intervention), dosing does not need to be exact.
-Use the following a rough guideline to get your pet started and then adjust according to how the symptoms change over time.
+Since Ming Mu Di Huang Wan strengthens and moistens the body systems associated with healthy vision using natural herbs (i.e. it is not a pharmaceutical intervention), dosing does not need to be exact.
+Use the following as a rough guideline to get your pet started on the formula and then adjust according to how the symptoms change over time.

 under 30 lbs: 8 teapills/day in two doses